lichen-community-systems/Flocking/docs/buffers/about-buffers.md

 Flocking has a number of features that help make working with sound files and buffers easier.
 Audio can be loaded automatically by the Flocking framework using declarative _Buffer Definition_ objects, which can be supplied directly as an input to some unit generators.

 If more control is needed, the _Buffer Loader_ component can be used to load collections of buffer definitions.
-It provides an event, which fires when all buffers have successfully loaded.
+It provides an event that will fire when all buffers have successfully loaded.

 Flocking also provides a set of low-level abstractions on top of the Web Audio API's decoders, as well as its own custom decoder for certain edge cases.